Application Deadline: Friday April 30th, 2021.

 The AWARE Board of Directors

-The Board of Directors governs AWARE and its work in the community through the creation and continual review of AWARE’s strategic and annual work plans.
+The Board of Directors governs AWARE and its work in the community by providing oversight of AWARE’s strategic and annual work plans.
 Contributing a diversity of skills and experience AWARE Directors serve a two‐year term, with the Annual General Meeting (AGM) creating the opportunity for a yearly influx of new directors.
 AWARE’s Board can consist of up to 12 elected Directors.
 At each AGM only new directors or those at the end of their two-year term need to apply.
 All AWARE members in good standing and present at the AGM are eligible to vote for directors.

 The Role of the Board

-The Board of Directors is responsible for the governance of an organization.
+A Board of Directors is at minimum responsible for the governance of an organization.
 This responsibility can be broken down into six key elements:

 - Provide strategic leadership & direction for AWARE